CEXMReyes/wireframe_generator/README.md

   * **rules.js**
   * **validation.js**

-Paste input in the 'form.txt' file.
+Paste input in the **form.txt** file.
 Columns are separated by TABS, similar to when pasting from an Excel file into a text editor.
 Format is as follows:

 Field Name | Type | TypeOptions (Picklists, Radios)
 --- | --- | ---